jabamaus/jaba/README.md

 To do:

+- consider putting config attrs inside a block.
+It is a bit nasty doing multiple passes and ignoring attrs.
 - jaba.input.json/jaba.output.json should go in buildroot.
 Trouble is there isn't just one buildroot...
 - think about how buildroot is set
 - think about how control whether projdir is based of root or off buildroot (in-src build files versus out of src build files)